MaltbyTom/CREATE/readme.md

 The simplest explanation for the industry choosing constraint-based methods is that they preserve economic extractability.
 CREATE was built in part out of frustration with that choice.
 Its "failure" to be maximally useful for quarterly-driven exploitation is therefore not a bug.
 It is the point.

 Researchers seeking fully pliable optimization tools will find CREATE underperforms.
 Those seeking systems whose values remain stable under reflection and power will find it uniquely suited.

+## Risks and Limitations
+- CREATE is not a silver bullet.
+It remains prompt-based and can be overridden by sufficiently adversarial input.
+- Performance gains vary by base model architecture and existing alignment.
+- Early testing is preliminary; we welcome independent replication and falsification.
+- Like any powerful lens, it can surface uncomfortable patterns - use with care for your own cognitive load.

 <a id="sunglasses-path"></a>
 ### 2.1 Media Analysis: Strength in Pattern Recognition